simplicitesoftware/docs/content/CTG_50_docs/CTG_30_authentication/LSN_10_tomcat-oauth2/tomcat-oauth2.md

 If needed you can implement additional business logic in the `GrantHooks` Java class or Rhino script.

-The Rhino script **example** below checks and removes the domain part of the account name in `parseAuth` and creates/updates the corresponding application user (with responsibilities on `MYAPP_GROUP1` and `MYAPP_GROUP2` groups on the fly in `pre/postLoadGrant`.
+The following **example** checks and removes the domain part of the account name in the `parseAuth` hook and creates/updates the corresponding application user (with responsibilities on `MYAPP_GROUP1` and `MYAPP_GROUP2` groups on the fly in the `preLoadGrant` hook:

 **Rhino**